If you’re trying to work out how to find remote jobs, it’s important to know that there’s a bit of a knack to it.

 Whilst writing this article, a quick search on Indeed for the term “home based,” found us over 35,000 job listings from our search location.
 And while it’s important to always look out for potential scams, the majority were perfectly legit jobs.
 A few different searches brought up home jobs with well-known companies including Enterprise Car Rental, American Express and Shell.

-(If you’re in any doubt about how many companies employ home workers, take a look at this recent list of 50, which includes lots of big names).
+(If you’re in any doubt about how many companies employ home workers, take a look at this huge list, which includes lots of big names).

 The key thing here is to learn how to refine your searches.
 For starters, you need to use the right search terms.
 You can search for things like:

 - Home based.

 - Remote position.